Chinese Stories in English

 One day I inadvertently opened Plum's QQ page and saw a lot of close-ups of her.
 I was struck by how this immature young girl had grown into a curvy, radiant woman.
 I couldn't help but keep looking.

 My mind rolled back to those days.
 Innocent young me was out of the office with Plum on a business matter and we stopped in a coffee shop.
-People look at us with envy and said we were as eye-catching as
+People look at us with envy and said we were as eye-catching as Golden Boy and Jade Maiden, the attendants to the Daoist Immortals.
+A lot of people said that, which made us lower our eyes in embarrassment.

 For some strange reason, I got a sudden itch.
 I saw that Plum was online and jokingly sent her a message: "Regrets, ah, regrets."